probmods/ppaml2016/chapters/5-data.md

 # Making predictions from data

-## Censored linear regression with multiple noise sources
+## Censored regression with multiple noise sources

 We give people a scale and ask them to weigh themselves and report the numbers.
 There are some realistic complications:

 1. The scale has a maximum limit (making this a so-called censored model)
-1. The scale is noisy
 1. Peoples' weights fluctuate
 1. There's a systematic bias for people to under-report their weights